bgottschall/BlackboardTool/README.md

 ```
 D *.bmp
 D *.o
+E make clean
 R main.c
 S files
 ```

 The 'D' rule deletes the files that match this pattern.
 The 'R' rule requires the specified file or folder and stops if it doesn't exist.
 The 'S' rule applies a folder structure for repair, which creates and copies files from that folder to the students src folder if they are non existent.
+The 'E' rule executes the following in the src directory of the student

 ## bb\_symbols.sh